nlitsme/youtube_tool/README.md

 ## list all subtitles attached to a video.

-List the subtitles, this will output the subtitles in all available languages.
+This will output the subtitles in all available languages.

     yttool --subtitles https://www.youtube.com/watch?v=bJOuzqu3MUQ